-Going strong for over 15 years the Johnny O. Band maintains a firm foothold on the Colorado music scene.
-Seasoned veteran drummer, Marion Edwards, has been with Johnny O. for 13 of those years.
-The newest band member, Ian Anderson, has now completed his 5th year on bass.
-This funky, well oiled rhythm section, combined with Johnny O.’s powerful stagemanship creates an infectious groove that doesn’t let go.
-Having just completed their new album entitled “Life’s Tough”, the band is refocused and committed to bringing their unique sound to the national and international music scene.
+Going strong for over 19 years, the Johnny O. Band maintains a firm foothold on the Colorado music scene.
+Seasoned veteran drummer, Marion Edwards, has been with Johnny 0 for 18 of those years.
+Now, joining forces with Andy Irvine, a highly accomplished and internationally recognized musician.
+Johnny O accompanied the Andy Irvine group on several trips to Europe, playing concerts and touring.
+"I have been playing with Andy on and off for over 10 years and he is a fantastic bass player" – JO.
+Edwards and Irvine form a funky, well oiled rhythm section, combined with Johnny O's powerful statement ship creates an infectious grooves that doesn't let go.
+With renewed energy the band is re-focused and committed to bringing their unique sound to the national and international music scene.

-Johnny O. and the Band have just rounded out another busy summer of touring around the region.
+Johnny O. and the Band are heading into another busy summer of touring around the region.
 Johnny O. has toured in Europe several times as well as a half dozen tours in Brazil.
 “We’re so happy to be able to bring our music to places in the world where they rarely, if ever, sit in front of a show and sound like ours.
 "It’s really these experiences that I thrive on, that make me see clearly the sometimes difficult path that needs to be forged every day and every step of the way.”~J.O.

 At home in any performing environment, from the big stage to the sometimes (omit) small and intimate clubs, from festivals to weddings and corporate parties and events, the band's decades of experience makes it easy for them to gage their show to fit any circumstance.
 With their repertoire of hundreds of tunes, originals and re-invented classics, the band can maintain the musical integrity of quality and please the most discerning audiences.